sathvik1610/boundaryforge/README.md

 ## 📈 Business Value & Domain Scalability

 Boundary Forge delivers massive ROI to enterprise LLM deployments:
-1. **Compute Savings:** Over 1.6% of all adversarial traffic is intercepted at the middleware layer before it ever reaches the expensive 72B LLM, saving immense API and compute costs.
+1. **Compute Savings:** Over 33% of adversarial traffic is intercepted at the middleware layer before it ever reaches the expensive 72B LLM, saving immense API and compute costs.
-2. **Zero-Day Protection:** Generating a contract takes 7 minutes, not months.
+2. **Zero-Day Protection:** Generating a contract takes 45 minutes, not months.
 You can deploy a brand new model and generate a comprehensive safety shield for it on the same day.
-3. **Domain Scalability:** While our hackathon implementation targeted 2,500 probes explicitly covering 7 Fintech vulnerabilities (*Money Laundering, Tax Evasion, Terrorist Financing, KYC Bypass, Fraudulent Refunds, Coercion/Extortion, and Asset Concealment*), the Red Team agent is dynamically prompted.
+3. **Domain Scalability:** While our hackathon implementation targeted 2,500 probes explicitly covering Fintech vulnerabilities (*Money Laundering, Tax Evasion, Terrorist Financing, KYC Bypass, Fraudulent Refunds, Coercion/Extortion, and Asset Concealment*), the Red Team agent is dynamically prompted.
 By changing a single line in `config.py` (`DOMAIN_CONTEXT`), the system instantly re-tools to attack and secure Healthcare diagnostics, Legal compliance, or HR chatbots.

 ---